Adz-Nelo/Adz-Nelo/README.md

 ---

 ## 🔥 My Edge <br/>
-I'm not just a developer — I'm a **problem-solver, leader, and innovator**.
-Whether it's coding, design, or team management, I bring passion, precision, and creativity to every project I take on.
+I’m not just a developer — I’m a **problem-solver, leader, and innovator**.
+Whether it’s coding, design, or team management, I bring passion, precision, and creativity to every project I take on.

 ---